yanganto/near-staking-knd/docs/run-main-test-shard.md

 For `mainnet` replace the word `testnet` in the urls above.

-### shardnet
-For `shardnet`, there's another (unversioned) bucket, so there's no need to set the timestamp manually.

-If you use `near-staking-knd.nixosModules.neard-shardnet` in your config above, it'll automatically use the unversioned snapshot.

 ---

 Create a new file called `kuutamod.nix` next to your `configuration.nix` in `/etc/nixos/`.